-- (a) any machinery, equipment, appliance, container, implement and tool; and - (b) any component of any of those things; and - (c) anything fitted or connected to any of those things.
+- (a) any machinery, equipment, appliance, container, implement and tool, and - (b) any component of any of those things, and - (c) anything fitted or connected to any of those things.

-prohibited reason, for Part 6, see section 106.
+prohibited reason, in Part 6-see section 106.

 public authority means: